-Salute Restaurant and the relocated Astro Citv.
-The building will include а restroom for users on the north side of the park. lt provides a central location for parking loading and of pedestrians.
-An Art Park is suggested and retail kiosks are proposed near Salute Restaurant.
+Salute Restaurant and relocated Astro City.
+The building will include a restroom for users on the north side of the park. provides a central location for parking and loading pedestrians.
+An Art Park suggested adjacent to the central parking area.
 To the east of the building is open green space intended for passive and active recreational activities.
 The dotted line indicates the existing FAA Tower boundaries.
-The fitness course and Whistling Pond nature area are located to the north.
+The fitness course and Whistling Duck Pond nature area are located to the north.
 Landscaping will buffer these passive activities from the adjacent residential neighborhood.
-Although the ultimate program for the building has not been finalized, one proposed use is to provide ecological and environmental information for residents and visitors alike.
+Although the ultimate program for the building has not been finalized. one proposed use is to provide ecological and environmental information for residents and visitors alike.